rajinder-yadav/micro_test/README.md

 ## Test Fixtures

 A test fixture is something that must be prepared and ready before a test block is executed.
-We can do this ourself, but it would become repetitive and bloat our test code unnecessarily.
+We can do this our self, but it would become repetitive and bloat our test code unnecessarily.
 This is where a test fixture comes.

 A fixture is optional, since most test cases can be performed without a fixture.